Bargs/Notes/books/joyOfClojure/ch10_notes.md

 The value for each reference type is accessed in the same way, using the `@` reader feature or the `deref` function.
 The write mechanism for each type is unique.
 All reference types provide *consistency* by allowing the association of a validator function via `setvalidator`.

+`ch10_exercises.clj` delves into the details of refs with a mutable game board example.